Emphasis on development of business application systems using

 A - F (Traditional)

-Understand the issues and management techniques involved in the planning, analysis and modeling, design, and implementation of information systems.
+Students will apply the techniques involved in planning, analysis and modeling, design, and implementation of information systems.

-Understand how to view information systems as a way to support business needs, and as such, valuable only to the extent that they bring business value.
+Students will view information systems as a solution to business needs and opportunities, and as such valuable to the extent that they bring business value.

 Topical Outline